lblod/app-worship-decisions-database/README.md

  - In `docker-compose.override.yml`, remove the disabled service
        ```
         update-bestuurseenheid-mock-login:
             entrypoint: ["echo", "Service-disabled to not confuse the service"]
+        submissions-consumer:
+            entrypoint: ["echo", "Service-disabled to not confuse the service"]
        ```
        The mock-logins will be created when a cron job kicks in.
 You can control the moment it triggers by playing with the `CRON_PATTERN` variable.
        See the `README.md` of the related service for more options.